nbailey1776/csc491-control-systems/README.md

 # Homework Solutions

-This Gitlab account contains complete Python, Matlab, and Simulink solutions to the three design problems presented in the book.
+This GitHub account contains complete Python solutions to the three design problems presented in the book.
 We will be actively maintaining the Python solutions.

+Matlab and Simulink solutions are also available upon request.

 # Hummingbird Lab
 The lab description and assignments are described in the hummingbird lab manual, which can be accessed below.
-During Winter 2023, the manual will be under construction and will be updated frequently.
-You should re-download the manual before doing each lab.

-For Fall 2024, simply go to Learning Suite for the most recent version of the PDF Lab Manual.
+The manual will be updated as needed.
+See also the Learning Suite copy if there is a discrepancy.

 [PDF Lab Manual](https://drive.google.com/file/d/1-W2Zm1npRpV0NH1-vQXf0qYudbe9F8Ed/view?usp=sharing)